Online Longitudinal Assessment (OLA)

 No. The ABR is not accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide CME.
 However, diplomates who meet their OLA progress requirement for a particular year do not need to complete self-assessment CME (SA-CME).
 All diplomates need to complete 75 Category 1 CME credits in the previous three-year period.
 For diplomates not completing their OLA annual progress requirement, 25 of the 75 credits must be SA-CME.
 Diplomates completing their OLA annual progress requirement can forego SA-CME.

-I recently passed an MOC exam.
+I recently passed a Continuing Certification Exam.
 Will I be required to participate in OLA?

 How should I study?